Ry17-Illinois/MinDoc/index.markdown

 # About this Edition

-This section should how you created this edition.
-It helps satisfy the last of the ADE’s criteria, by providing an explanation of your editorial principles and explaining to readers just how you produced the copy of the source presented here.
+This section should state the principles and choices that guided your editorial work.
+It helps satisfy the last of the ADE’s criteria, by explaining to readers just how you produced the copy of the source presented here.

 This section should answer such questions as: